zagatta-sonah/KeePiLive/README.md

 ### /test/sw/start.sh
 This Script is
- * switching the Handshake On/Off every 30 sec. \n
+ * switching the Handshake On/Off every 30 sec.
  * Logging the
     * time difference since last switch
-    * the serial logs from the SleepyPi\n to the same logfile "log.txt".
+    * the serial logs from the SleepyPi to the same logfile "log.txt".
 We only need the switching of the deadmanswitch for the FW Integration.

 ## /platformio/* -> PlatformIO Project

 ### platformio.ini
-PlatformIO Project definiton file. \n
+PlatformIO Project definiton file.
 Contains:
  * Dependencies for the SleepyPi FW (Git links)
  * Board Specification -> points to custom specification */boards/sleepypi_custom.json*